Woodville Park railway station

-Woodville Park railway station is located on the Grange and Outer Harbor lines.
+Woodville Park railway station is located on the Grange, Outer Harbor and Port Dock lines.
 Situated in the western Adelaide suburb of Woodville Park, it is 6.8 kilometres from Adelaide station.

 History

 This station was built in 1936.

 Although the surrounding suburb was built in the 1870s, a station was not provided until December 1936.
 It was the first station on the line to have an island platform.
 The station has been unattended since 1980.